slotThe/slotThe.github.io/posts/j-incunabulum.md

 `ma` allocates an integer array of size `n` and returns it, `mv` moves data from one array to another, and `tr` returns the number of elements of an array, given its rank and its dimension vector.
-I'd imagine `tr` stands for "total rank" or something similar.
+Perhaps `tr` stands for "total rank" or something similar.

 ``` c
 I*ma(I n){R(I*)malloc(n*sizeof(I));}